ahmadajmi/multilingualwithangular/multilingualwithangular.md

 }])
 ```

-`anular-translate` provides a handy method `use` that takes a parameter and sets the language for us based on the passed parameter.
-Also we will listen to the `$translateChangeSuccess` event that gets fired once the a translation change was successful to make sure the language has changed and then we can modify the `$rootScope` properties based on the selected language.
+`anular-translate` provides a handy method called `use` that takes a parameter and sets the language for us based on the passed parameter.
+Moreover, we'll listen to the `$translateChangeSuccess` event that gets fired once a translation change is successful, in order to make sure the language has changed.
+Then, we can modify the `$rootScope` properties based on the selected language.

 ``` javascript
 // js/app.js